Mandolins For Sale

 |38.
 Old Herold & Co. waldzither (703) @ 350 euros|

 Larger photos are available on request.

-This is an old Waldzither, made in Germany with Preston tuners.
-It has a Bohm label inside with the phone no 6825....
+This is an old Waldzither, made in Germany in the early 1900s, with Preston tuners.
+It has a headstock label inscribed....

 It has theoriginal rosewood finger-board with 17 re-levelled German silver frets.
-The spruce top is sound with no repairs.
-The flat back is sound with a couple of fine shrinkage repairs.
+The spruce top is sound with no splits.
+The flat back is sound.
 The tuners, tail and bridge are originals.
 The instrument has been completely refinished with Tru-oil.
-It has been strung as a cittern/irish bouzouki GDAE, and is now playing well with good volume and sustain, a trully, ringing, sonorous sound and a light action.
+It has been strung as a traditional waldzither in open C, and is now playing well with good volume and sustain, a trully, ringing, sonorous sound and a light action.

-Other than cleaning, I have carried out the following work on this instrument: 1) repaired 2 fine shrinkage cracks in the back; 2) refinished throughout with Tru-oil; 3) re-levelled and dressed the original frets; 4) refitted the original bridge and nut: and 5) strung and set up.
+Other than cleaning, I have carried out the following work on this instrument: 1) repaired a few dinks in the top; 2) levelled the neck and remounted the fingerboard; 3) replaced some missing edging pieces; 4) refinished throughout with Tru-oil; 5) re-levelled and dressed the original frets; 6) refitted the original bridge; and 7) strung and set up.

 NB. the instrument can be retuned in a variety of different ways.